abigailvp/EntityFramework.Explained/README.md

 #### Sqlite
 `string` Generates `NOT NULL`.
 `string?` Generates `NULL`.
-### Bi Directional One To Many With Two Db Sets
-Because the entity used in the `DbSet` has a collection of another entity type, the latter are mapped as well.
-#### Sql Server - bidirectional
-EF infers and includes related entities in bidirectional relationship in the schema even when only one side is explicitly registered in the `DbContext`.
 ### Bi Directional One To Many
 Because the entity used in the `DbSet` has a collection of another entity type, the latter are mapped as well.
 #### Sql Server - bidirectional